ben-kemister/development-cheat-sheets/_tools/aws_cli.md

 The [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) is a unified tool to manage AWS services.
 Using the tool you can control multiple AWS services from the command line and automate them through scripts.
 <!--more-->
+# Configuration

+## Quickly Configuring the AWS CLI
+If you just want to use some simple commands, maybe with something like [localstack](https://github.com/localstack/localstack), then you can use the `aws configure` command:

+{% highlight powershell %}

+    PS> aws configure
+    AWS Access Key ID [None]: accessKeyId
+    AWS Secret Access Key [None]: secretAccessKey
+    Default region name [None]: ap-southeast-2
+    Default output format [None]:
+    PS>
+{% endhighlight %}

 # DynamoDB

 ## List tables